bmitc/nand2tetris/README.md

 This repository currently consists of three components:

-1. Hardware stack implemented in the project's own HDL language.
+1. **Hardware stack implemented in the project's own HDL language**.
 This can be found [here](/projects) and the projects follow those found in the courses and book.
 An example chip is the [ALU](/projects/02/ALU.hdl):

     ```hack
     CHIP ALU {